moss-l/bhs-js-testing/boolean-simplification.md

 As I was reading through these notes, I realized there’s another path to simplfying things that might be even more direct (but wouldn’t have let me cover all the topics I did).
-Look back at the end of the “Chain mutually exclusive if statements with else clauses” section where I pointed out that given that all the test conditions are mutually exclusive we can drop the test condition from the last branch of the `if/else` to transform this:
+At the end of the “Chain mutually exclusive if statements with else clauses” section I pointed out that if we’re confident that all the test conditions are mutually exclusive we can drop the test condition from the last branch of the `if/else` to transform this:

 ```javascript
 function sleep_in(weekday, vacation) {